TKTheTechie/tkthetechie.github.io/src/routes/blog/migrating-from-wordpress-to-a-svelte-powered-markdown-blog.md/+page.md

 * Usability - Since word-press is a very WYSIWIG tool, adding a blog meant that I would have to login to the word press administrative panel and use an editor to write up the blog and then publish it.
 Formatting the blog was likewise somewhat tedious.
 I feel writing a blog in markdown is far more straightforward.

-* Inefficiency - My wordpress site made over 150 requestsfor backend resources (scripts, images, stylesheets etc) vs the number of requests made for the current static site.
+* Inefficiency - On page load, my wordpress site made over 150 requests for backend resources (scripts, images, stylesheets etc) vs 35 requests made for the current static site.
 This was because wordpress and its associated plugins offer a lot of generic customization which leads to a bloat in static resources required to run the site.

 * Responsiveness - I would periodically notice odd issues here and there with regards to responsiveness of the website on mobile phones.
 Sometimes these issues would result in inifinte redirect loops or odd alignment issues.
 Not having direct control of the scripts/styling made my ability to troubleshoot these issues rather difficult.